farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 That means that if you want to make a game using or based by this game, you just need to give us attribution for our work.

-Because Charge is based off Blades in the Dark, you would also need to include attribution to the creators of this game as well.

-To do so, copy the text below in your own game and things should be good to go.
+To do so, copy the text below in your own game and things should be all good.

 > This work is based on HOPES & DREAMS, product of Fari RPGs (https://farirpgs.com/), developed and authored by René-Pier Deshaies-Gélinas, and licensed for our use under the Creative Commons Attribution 4.0 License (https://creativecommons.org/licenses/by/4.0/)